falcosecurity/falcosidekick-ui/README.md

       Allow CORS for development (environment "FALCOSIDEKICK_UI_DEV")
 ```

-> If not user is set, the default one created is `admin:admin`
+> If not user is set and the authentication is not disabled, the default user is `admin:admin`

 ### Run with docker